Motorists may not be cut any slack when it comes to the 70mph limit thanks to the roll-out of motorway speed cameras.

 At times hard shoulders are used as an extra lane, and central lanes can be used by traffic travelling in either direction depending on the time of day.

-But critics say that this approach is unfair - firstly because the cameras are painted grey and are harder to spot.
+Critics say that this approach is unfair - firstly because the cameras are painted grey and are harder to spot.

 Guidance gives leeway